Tips For Improving Health and Well-being in the Office

 5. Create a calm and positive space.

-Employees can also consider offering mental health days, flexible work and hours, and access to stress management resources to help employees boost their health and wellbeing.
+Employees can also consider offering mental health days, flexible work hours, and access to stress management resources to help boost their health and well-being.

 Discover more from Explicit Success